 CONTINUING EDUCATION IS NOT an assessment of advanced levels of competency, nor is it a guarantee of high quality service on the part of the personal trainer.
 Continuing competence is a component of professional development that addresses the minimum requirements of the personal trainer practice.

 Recertification of the CPT designation is required by all credible personal trainer certification organizations.
-In addition, engaging in CE alone does not imply a certification designation title or credential (unless of course a title or credential is achieved subsequently as the result of pursuing a higher level of education within the same profession…for example, a NFPT-CPT certificant may decide to go back to college to pursue an exercise science degree, this would be an independent pursuit of knowledge, skills, and abilities and an independent distinction which would also be considered a NFPT-CPT CE learning activity that counts towards recertification).
+In addition, engaging in CE alone does not imply a certification designation title or credential (unless of course a title or credential is achieved subsequently as the result of pursuing a higher level of education within the same profession…for example, a NFPT-CPT certificant may decide to go back to college to pursue an exercise science degree, this would be an independent pursuit of knowledge, skills, and abilities and an independent distinction which would also be considered a NFPT-CPT CE learning activity that counts for credits towards recertification).

 Continuing competence addresses the minimum requirements to maintain the certification distinction.
 At the onset of certification, the certifying organization cannot provide assurance or guarantee of a high quality of service from its certificants.
 In other words, NFPT cannot state or infer that CPT certificants know absolutely everything there is to know about personal training.
-A certification program assesses ‘minimum competency’ for work within personal training and certificants prove that they are at least minimally competent when designing goal-oriented fitness programs in a safe and effective way.
+A certification program assesses ‘minimum competency’ for work within personal training, so certificants prove that they are at least minimally competent when designing goal-oriented fitness programs in a safe and effective way.
 After certification has been achieved, they are required to maintain a minimum competence through continuing education.

 For the public, CPT certification provides an expectation of competence within personal training, providing a level of confidence about the certificant’s knowledge and abilities.
+But ultimately it is the PERSON, NOT THE PAPER that defines the trainer.

 More info on NFPT CEC’s: